-7.1.1 The roles of client Departments in accommodation projects, and those of DoF's Corporate Services Group (CSG), Central Procurement Directorate (CPD), and Land and Property Services (LPS), are explained in this section.
-It is generally consistent with guidance issued by HM Treasury, at the instigation of the Public Accounts Committee, about the roles of client departments and other public bodies involved in undertaking appraisal of projects involving expenditure on accommodation.
+7.1.1 The roles of client departments in accommodation projects, and those of DoF's Corporate Services Group (CSG), Central Procurement Directorate (CPD), and Land and Property Services (LPS), are explained in this section.
+It is generally consistent with guidance issued by Her Majesty's Treasury (HMT), at the instigation of the Public Accounts Committee (PAC), about the roles of client departments and other public bodies involved in undertaking appraisal of projects involving expenditure on accommodation.

 7.1.3 The GOS is a reference document to be applied to the staff accommodation element of all projects.
 Departments and other public bodies should seek CPD advice in the development of the accommodation brief and demonstrate to CPD that the final project plan complies with the standards set out in the GOS.